Here are some excellent resources to help students to research careers, next steps, apprenticeships and school leaver programmes.

 For long term Gap ideas there are several websites to explore.

 Participation in ‘out of school’ volunteering, clubs and societies are always good.
 In addition, demonstrating involvement with diverse groups of people and what you have learned from the experiences is impressive in personal statements and future job interviews.

-For further information, or if you are business that would like to engage with us in delivering our Careers, Education and Guidance programme, please contact Mrs Joanne Hawkins by email email@example.com or by phone 01932 582577
+For further information, or if you are business that would like to engage with us in delivering our Careers Education Information, Advice and Guidance (CEIAG), please contact Mrs Joanne Hawkins by email email@example.com or by phone 01932 582577